 Please read “About this project and the Author” for more information on my project.
-In this excerpt taken from my story, Daryl thinks about what Danielle, his case worker, meant to him as a child and still means today.

 Do not reproduce or copy the content of this post as it is the sole property of citizenofvillejoie.com Contact: email@example.com